 External Approved Solution

 If none of the above are appropriate for clinical communication, consider use of an external clinical secure messaging solution that meets Health Information Act requirements.
-Some have been approved for use with AHS records; to be replaced when Connect Care and its patient portal are fully implemented province-wide.
+Some have been approved for use with AHS records and are to be replaced when Connect Care and its patient portal are fully implemented province-wide.
 An instance of the BrightSquid secure messaging system is available to Alberta physicians during the COVID-19 pandemic at no cost and can be used with no other AHS-provisioned system is available or appropriate.